KaranBaijal/karanbaijal.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am currently a masters student at Cornell University in Computer Science with a focus in Robotics and Machine Learning.
+I recieved my undergraduate degree from Cornell University majoring in Physics with double minors in Computer Science and Mechanical Engineering.

+I am an intrinsically curious person who wants to understand the "Why" behind things and build from there.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.